yulrun/stringwrangler-plugin/README.md

 ## Use Cases

 String Wrangler is ideal for systems that <strong>cannot</strong> use Enums due to dynamic data.
+Or extremely large data sets.
 While Enums work well for fixed constants, this plugin excels when your data is:

 - Defined in resources, not code
 - Grows or changes during development